Loading environment variables¶

 Allow

-.direnv allow
+direnv.direnv allow

-You only need to do this once, and again each time .envrc
+You only need to do this once, and again each time .envrc and .secrets are modified.

-Installing direnv
+Installing direnv¶

 These instructions assume you are running on macOS with administrator privileges using

 a bash terminal.
-For other ways of installing direnv
+For other ways of installing direnv, and its shell hooks, consult

-the direnv
+the direnv documentation.

 Open your terminal;